-L. conditor is listed as Conservation Dependent under Schedule 3 of Western Australia's Wildlife Conservation Act 1950, Vulnerable under Schedule 8 of South Australia's National Parks and Wildlife Act 1972, and listed as Extinct under Schedule 3 of the NSW Biodiversity Conservation Act 2016.
+Leporillus conditor is listed as Conservation Dependent under Schedule 3 of Western Australia's Wildlife Conservation Act 1950, Vulnerable under Schedule 8 of South Australia's National Parks and Wildlife Act 1972, and listed as Extinct under Schedule 3 of the NSW Biodiversity Conservation Act 2016.

 In Western Australia, the Wildlife Conservation Act 1950 provides protections for all fauna native to Australia.
 Native fauna may only be taken or disturbed under non-commercial licenses, such as for research or management.
 A licence may be issued to the taking of a threatened species for breeding purposes, such as for a recovery program, but would not be issued for breeding for sale or trade.
+A licence is required to keep fauna for any purpose.
 Species that are likely to become extinct, are rare, or otherwise in need of special protection may be declared by the Minister as specially protected fauna.
 The effect of such a declaration is that the penalties are increased for taking the fauna not in accordance with a licence.